ThePalaceProject/circulation/README.md

 #### Analytics

-To enabled S3 based analytics add `PALACE_S3_ANALYTICS_ENABLED=true` else do not add the environment variable at all.
+Local analytics are enabled by default.
+S3 analytics can be enabled via the following environment variable:

+- PALACE_S3_ANALYTICS_ENABLED: A boolean value to disable or enable s3 analytics.
+The default is false.

 #### Email